The 2D Muskat Problem I: Local Regularity on the Half-plane, Plane, and Strips: Introduction and Main Results

 We finally extend the above results to the Muskat problem on the plane and on horizontal strips.
 The derivation of \eqref{1.5} in Section \ref{S2} also gives

 in the former case (with \eqref{1.3} now involving the Laplacian on $\bbR^2$).
 Similarly, in the case of the strip $\bbR\times(0,l)$ we obtain

 where

 The derivation of \eqref{1.6} shows that the last integral with $\pm$ being $+$, which comes from the second fraction in \eqref{1.5}, is {\it discontinuous} at all $x\in\partial\{f(\cdot,t)=0\}$, even when $f\in C_c^\infty(\bbR)$.
 This also suggests that proving local well-posedness for \eqref{1.5} via \eqref{1.6} would likely be even more complicated than our proof below.
-Nevertheless, we do use \eqref{1.6} when proving a maximum principle for $f_x$ in \cite{ZlaMuskatBlowup}.
+Nevertheless, we do use \eqref{1.6} when proving Theorem \ref{T.1.2}(i) and a maximum principle for $f_x$ in \cite{ZlaMuskatBlowup}.

 It follows from \eqref{2.13a} and \eqref{2.7} below that the integrand in $I_3^+$ is $O\left(\frac {|y|f(x,t)}{\max\{|y|, f(x,t) \}^4}\right)$ when $f(x,t)\le 1$, $f_{xx}(x,t)$ is not small, and $|y|\le \sqrt{f(x,t)}$ (the integrand in $I_4^+$ is similar, albeit more complex), and hence it is far from being integrable uniformly in the size of $f(x,t)$.
-It turns out that to overcome this difficulty, the usual symmetrization arguments and cancellations coming from adding the integrands for $y$ and $-y$ are not sufficient.
-Indeed, even after doing the latter, the resulting integrands are still too large, as we explain just before \eqref{2.34}.
-However, below we are able to identify some unexpected new cancellations in these integrals.
-After isolating (appropriately defined) leading order terms in the integrands, we find these terms to be $y$-derivatives of certain special functions (see \eqref{2.34}, \eqref{2.45}, and \eqref{2.61} below), which allows us to bound both $I_3^+$ and $I_4^+$ in a way that ultimately yields the crucial a priori estimate \eqref{2.3}.
+Even after adding the integrand at $y$ and $-y$, it remains too large as we explain just before \eqref{2.34}.
+However, we are able to identify here somewhat unexpected additional cancellations in these integrals.
+Namely, after isolating (appropriately defined) leading order terms in the integrands, we find these terms to be $y$-derivatives of certain special functions with large variations (see \eqref{2.34}, \eqref{2.45}, and \eqref{2.61} below).
+Integrating these allows us to bound both $I_3^+$ and $I_4^+$ in a way that ultimately yields the crucial a priori estimate \eqref{2.3}.

 With \eqref{2.3} in hand, we obtain analogous estimates for an approximating family of more regular $\eps$-dependent models \eqref{7.1} in Section \ref{S7}.
 In Sections \ref{S8} and \ref{S9} we then derive related bounds on the rate of change of local $L^2$ norms of differences of two solutions to either \eqref{1.5} or \eqref{7.1} (these rates for single solutions may not be bounded due to possible growth of $f$ as $x\to\pm\infty$).
 This proves uniqueness for \eqref{1.5}, and we then use all these estimates in Section~\ref{S10} to obtain local-in-time $\tilde H^3_\gamma$ solutions to \eqref{1.5} as $\eps\to 0$ limits of solutions to \eqref{7.1} (the latter are found via fairly standard methods), as well as finish the proof of Theorem~\ref{T.1.1}.